vmware-tanzu-labs/educates-training-platform/docs/getting-started/workshop-templates.md

       - /README.md
 ```

-If you have changed these because you were not using the local Educates environment to develop your workshop content, you will need to configure the GitHub action workflow to tell it what to expect for these values so it knows what to rewrite.
+If you have changed these because you were not using the local Educates environment to develop your workshop content, you may be able to configure the GitHub action workflow to tell it what to expect for these values so it knows what to rewrite.

 See the more detailed [documentation](https://github.com/vmware-tanzu-labs/educates-github-actions/blob/main/publish-workshop/README.md) about the GitHub action used to publish the workshop on how to configure it.